 - Facilitate the marketing, dissemination and exploitation planning and delivery of associated activities

 - Create the brand identity for the NanoFabNet network/association and web-presence

 - Development of an international collaboration & cooperation strategy

-Funding for whole project all partners: 2,3 Mio EUR
+- Funding for all partners: 2,3 Mio EUR